emotion-js/emotion/.changeset/spotty-llamas-mate.md

 '@emotion/styled': major
 ---

-Removed support for @emotion/styled-base package.
-It got moved to @emotion/styled and is available as its new entry point - @emotion/styled/base.
-It simplifies how those 2 relate to each other and eliminates problems with stricter package managers when @emotion/styled-base was not installed explicitly by a user.
+Removed support for `@emotion/styled-base` package.
+It has been moved to `@emotion/styled` and is available as `@emotion/styled/base`.
+This simplifies how the regular and base versions relate to each other and eliminates problems with stricter package managers when `@emotion/styled-base` was not installed explicitly by a user.